-Bed down between tea-fields and temples at Amanfayun, a restored village in a culturally-rich region.
-Five restaurants, seven spiritual sites within walking distance and a stream decorated with ancient Buddhist carvings are the incentives to leave your romantic box bed each morning.
+Wake up between mountains and a monastery at Amanfayun, a revamped village with dark, romantic rooms and verdant tea-field views.
+Five restaurants, seven spiritual sites within walking distance and a pretty stream decorated with ancient Buddhist carvings are your reasons to get out of bed each morning.

 Get this when you book through us:

 One free Chinese set lunch or dinner in the Steam House for two guests a stay (excluding drinks and gratuities)

 Double rooms from £651.85 (CNY5,750), including tax at 15 per cent.